Francisco Rowe

 Source

-Interactive adaptation of the Iran situation report based on Cloudflare and Wikipedia signals
+Web adaptation of the experimental sitrep based on Cloudflare and Wikipedia signals

 What is this story about?

 The aim is modest.
-These graphics do not estimate exact numbers of displaced people.
-They help show where the strongest relative shifts in population presence appear, how those shifts evolve through time, and whether another digital trace points toward a similar geography.
+These graphics do not estimate exact numbers of displaced people or observe origin-destination flows directly.
+They show where the strongest relative shifts in population presence appear, how those shifts evolve through time, and whether another digital trace points toward similar geography and timing.

-• The Wikipedia maps and time series are a contextual check, not a second population estimator.
+• Wikipedia maps and time series serve as contextual validation, not as a second population estimator.

 How should these graphics be read?